Skip Navigation

 Pulmonary hypertension describes a type of high blood pressure that affects only the arteries of your lungs and the right side of your heart.
 A rare lung disease, pulmonary hypertension develops when tiny blood vessels in your lungs become narrowed, blocked or damaged, making it hard for blood to flow through your lungs.
 The resulting pressure causes the heart’s lower right chamber (right ventricle) to work harder and eventually weaken.

 Pulmonary hypertension is a serious and sometimes fatal illness without a cure.
-Your Wellstar physician can prescribe treatments designed to lessen symptoms and improve your quality of life.
+Your pulmonologist can prescribe treatments designed to lessen symptoms and improve your quality of life.

 Symptoms